List of bicycle-sharing systems: Wales

 Nextbike started a public bike hire scheme operating in Cardiff on 26 March 2018, with five docking stations and 50 bicycles.
 The original plan was to have the public bike hire scheme operating in Cardiff by Autumn 2017 and to have 500 cycles at over 50 docking stations in the city.
 It came six years after OYBike ended a smaller scheme (with 10 stations), following the council's withdrawal of funding in 2011.
+On 7 December 2023 it was announced that Nextbike would be discontinuing the scheme on the 31st due to vandisation and theft.